RaisingAwesome/Ghost-Catcher-Cam/README.md

       journalctl -b
       dmesg
++ If you get an error message such as /usr/lib/libxxx, you can find the package name with

+      apt list --installed
-+ Some things to try:
++ Some things to try, but have never worked:

       sudo apt-get reinstall coreutils
       sudo apt-get reinstall python3-opencv2
-      #reinstall the display driver from adafruit
+      #also, reinstall the display driver from adafruit

 + Sometimes you will get this:

       ImportError: /usr/lib/libgdal.so.20: undefined symbol: _JN11OGRSFDriver16CreateDataSourceEPKcPPc
+      #do this
+      sudo apt-get reinstall libgdal20

 ### 9:  Good to Know Stuff
 Redirecting Command Line Output: